 The Company is pursuing the optimization opportunities noted above and has submitted its environmental permit application to Mexican authorities.
+As noted in our press release of October 29, 2019, the environmental permit review has been suspended by Mexican environmental authorities.

-A NI 43-101 technical report for this FS was filed on SEDAR on January 24, 2019.
+A NI 43-101 technical report for the FS was filed on SEDAR on January 24, 2019.
 An update to the FS was filed on SEDAR on October 3, 2019.